codingwithahmad/weblog/README.md

 - [x] Add two more status in Article model
 - [x] Change AuthorAccessMixin and replace " == 'd' " with "in ['b', 'd']"
 - [x] Change conditions in home.html
+# section 58
+- [x] Add is_special field to Article model
+- [x] Add is_special field to admin.py list_display in articles app and FieldMixin for author and superuser
+- [x] Add some condition in articles_detail.html for showing description
+- [x] Add a new column for is_special in home.html table